Sinking city myth

 The sinking city myth is one of the great flood themes in Chinese folklore.
-This myth includes three specific characteristics: one or two survivors; a blood-crying statue; and the sinking of an entire city, along with its citizens.
+It is a flood myth with three specific characteristics: one or two survivors, a statue that weeps blood, and the sinking of an entire city along with its citizens.
 The survivor(s) are saved by the gods because of their benevolent acts; the survivors may include an old lady or a devoted son.
-The blood-crying statue is often a stone lion statue, or sometimes a tortoise statue.
+The statue that weeps blood is often a stone lion statue, or sometimes a tortoise statue.

 There are several different versions of the sinking city myth.

 This theme is often confused with another flood theme in which the sunken area is greatly increased, from a city to the whole world.

 Records of Searching for Spirits

 Records of Searching for Spirits (搜神記 (Sōushénjì)) is a collection of stories from the 4th century CE which was compiled by Gan Bao from the East Jin Dynasty.
 This literature contains two versions of the legend of the sunken city, in Chapters 13 and 20.
 The story from Chapter 20 tells of a benevolent old woman who is told that her city would be sunk after the eyes of the tortoise statue in her city turned red.
 Every day she checked its eyes, until one day a naughty child colored the eyes red.
 The old woman, with the help of a dragon, escaped the city just before the city sank beneath the water and become a lake.